 But the principles are the same.
 You can read more about how we have adapted them to the new digital landscape below.

-There are five core channels that need your attention, to get your business the attention it needs to flourish.
+There are five core channels that you can manage to get the attention you need to flourish.

 Public.
 Relations.
 The communication of who you are, what you are doing and what you believe in.

 Beyond search engine optimisation (SEO) this also involves managing your online presence so you appear in the right places and come across as credible.